RhetTbull/osxphotos/README.md

 In this example, osxphotos will attempt to export a photo up to 3 times if it encounters an error.

+In addition to `--retry`, the `--exportdb` and `--ramdb` may improve performance when exporting to an external disk or a NAS.
+When osxphotos exports photos, it creates an export database file named `.osxphotos_export.db` in the export folder which osxphotos uses to keep track of which photos have been exported.
+This allows you to restart and export and to use `--update` to update an existing export.
+If the connection to the export location is slow or flaky, having the export database located on the export disk may decrease performance.
+In this case, you can use `--exportdb DBPATH` to instruct osxphotos to store the export database at DBPATH.
+If using this option, I recommend putting the export database on your Mac system disk (for example, in your home directory).
+If you intend to use `--update` to update the export in the future, you must remember where the export database is and use the `--exportdb` option every time you update the export.

+Another alternative to using `--exportdb` is to use `--ramdb`.
+This option instructs osxphotos to use a RAM database instead of a file on disk.
+The RAM database is much faster than the file on disk and doesn't require osxphotos to access the network drive to query or write to the database.
+When osxphotos completes the export it will write the RAM database to the export location.
+This can offer a significant performance boost but you will lose state information if osxphotos crashes or is interrupted during export.

 #### Exporting metadata with exported photos

 Photos tracks a tremendous amount of metadata associated with photos in the library such as keywords, faces and persons, reverse geolocation data, and image classification labels.
 Photos' native export capability does not preserve most of this metadata.  osxphotos can, however, access and preserve almost all the metadata associated with photos.
 Using the free [`exiftool`](https://exiftool.org/) app, osxphotos can write metadata to exported photos.
 Follow the instructions on the exiftool website to install exiftool then you can use the `--exiftool` option to write metadata to exported photos: